JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1983_04.md

 - All quotations within this Journal, unless otherwise indicated, are from _The URANTIA Book_, 91955 , and are used with the permission of the URANTIA Foundation, the copyright owner.

-lnasmuch as there is no official URANTLA Brotherhood or Foundation interpretation of the teachings of The URANTLA Book, the views expressed herein are based wholly upon each author's understanding and personal religious experience.
+lnasmuch as there is no official URANTIA Brotherhood or Foundation interpretation of the teachings of The URANTIA Book, the views expressed herein are based wholly upon each author's understanding and personal religious experience.

-Copyright 1983 by URANTLA Brotherhood Corporation.
+Copyright 1983 by URANTIA Brotherhood Corporation.
 All rights reserved.
 Printed in U.S.A.
 “Urantia society can never hope to settle down as in past ages.” ((1086.6) “The violent swing from an age of miracles to an age of machines,” says _The URANTIA Book_, “has proved altogether upsetting to man,” (*(2077.2) We can expect to be dislodged from our environment of familiarity on a very regular basis.
 Rapid change will be far more constant than constancy.
 Amidst this turmoil of change, the progeny of technological progress, lies a huge spiritual challenge to find real constancy and real stability in the experience of knowing God.

 “During the psychologically unsettled times of the twentieth century, amid the economic upheavals, the moral crosscurrents, and the sociologic rip tides of the cyclonic transitions of a scientific era, thousands upon thousands of men and women have become humanly dislocated; they are anxious, restless, fearful, uncertain, and unsettled; as never before in the world's history they need the consolation and stabilization of sound religion.
 In the face of uprecendented scientific achievement and mechanical development there is spiritual stagnation and philosophic chaos.”
 (1090.2)